dscho/xkcd/content/comics/2025-7-28-kite-incident.md

 Cueball: Hey, do you hear sirens?

 [A CNN logo is at the upper right of the panel.
 Megan stands at a lectern, with Cueball on one side and Ponytail, holding a briefcase, on the other.
-Illegible subtitle/sub-banner text appears at the lower left, lower right, and below them.]
+An illegible news ticker is shown below them, along with more illegible text on either side of the panel, just above the news ticker.]

 [A banner with white text on a black background:]